forstertim/DoE_streamlit_platform/README.md

 # Design of Experiments platform 🚀

-Use the following link to access the Design of experiments (DoE) platform on Streamlit.
+Use the following link to access the Design of experiments (DoE) platform on Streamlit:

-[...]
+[Open App on Streamlit cloud](https://doeplatform.streamlit.app/) (will open link: doeplatform.streamlit.app)

 ## Implementation 💻
 The platform incorporates two options to create either a space-filling design (using a Latin Hypercube Sampling - LHS) approach, or a D-optimal design.